 Text reading “Component-based design system” with colour palettes and UI component examples.

-Today, the website serves as a digital platform supporting 57 participating States and one of the world’s most complex security mandates.
+The OSCE is the world’s largest regional security organisation.
+The website serves as a digital platform supporting 57 participating States and one of the most complex security mandates worldwide.

 Team